ava-labs/avalanche-docs/docs/subnets/install-avalanche-cli.md

 curl -sSfL https://raw.githubusercontent.com/ava-labs/avalanche-cli/main/scripts/install.sh | sh -s
 ```

 The script installs the binary inside the `~/bin` directory.
+If the directory doesn't exist,
+it will be be created.

 ## Adding Avalanche-CLI to Your PATH